Why Become a Medical Scribe?

-Medical scribing is a unique opportunity for prospective healthcare students to observe and participate directly in patient care.
-Stanford’s Medical Scribe Fellowship, also known as Clinical Observation and Medical Transcription (COMET) Fellowship is a one-year post-baccalaureate program designed for highly motivated students interested in pursuing a career in the health professions.
+Medical scribing is a unique opportunity for prospective healthcare students to observe and participate directly in-patient care.
+Stanford’s Medical Scribe Fellowship, also known as Clinical Observation and Medical Transcription (COMET), is a one-year post-baccalaureate program designed for highly motivated students interested in pursuing a career in the health professions.
 Fellows are trained in medical terminology and clinical documentation.
 They work side-by-side with faculty physicians as certified medical scribes, seeing patients together at Stanford Healthcare clinics and affiliated clinics in the community.

 We are looking for candidates who are academically strong, with excellent interpersonal and leadership skills, who desire an intensive direct patient care experience before applying to medical school, physician assistant school, nursing school, or other graduate school in the healthcare field.
 Scribing is an unparalleled way to build clinical experience and be immersed in medicine.
-The COMET program provides fellows with invaluable career mentorship from faculty physicians, as well as the opportunity to engage in research or other scholarly pursuits.
+The COMET Fellowship provides fellows with invaluable career mentorship from faculty physicians, as well as the opportunity to engage in research or other scholarly pursuits.

 Interested in becoming a COMET Fellow?